 Our Experienced Miami Lawyer Could Help You File a Claim if Your Child Suffered a Birth Injury and Favors One Side of the Body

 If your child developed cerebral palsy due to the negligence of a doctor, contact an experienced Miami injury lawyer for infants favoring one side of the body.
 Personal injury lawyer Prosper Shaked possesses extensive experience litigating many types of injury claims, and he would be proud to fight for you.
-To schedule a free case evaluation, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation, contact Prosper Shaked at (305) 694-2676.